-For detailed, step-by-step instruction on how to make interactive cards, sign up for the FREE Bluprint mini-class Create Stunning Birthday Cards with Kimber McGray, who shows you how to make the gift pocket, penny spinner, pop-up surprise cards and more!
+For detailed, step-by-step instruction on how to make interactive cards, sign up for the FREE Craftsy mini-class Create Stunning Birthday Cards with Kimber McGray, who shows you how to make the gift pocket, penny spinner, pop-up surprise cards and more!

 1. Add texture

 One of the simplest ways to add interest to a card is to introduce different textures to it.
 This can be easily achieved by using different types of textured papers, or by embossing plain card stock.
 If you make rubber-stamped cards, try using heat-embossing to add texture to your cards.
 Heat-embossing the greeting makes the card look more classy and expensive.
 You can also add textures to a card by applying a different material onto it.
 For example, you can glue microbeads (like I did above) or add flocking material to make the card look more interesting.

 Glitter, enamel dots and rhinestones are some of the quickest methods to add an extra element of fun to a card.
 How about those sequins?
 They are very popular in the paper crafting community and are also great for making the card sparkle.
 I like to add bling to my projects by applying a touch of Stickles glitter glue.
 It is easy to apply and quick to dry.
 For example, in the picture above, I replaced the “cherry” with an enamel dot and applied Stickles glitter glue to highlight the sprinkles.

 You might also enjoy our look at different types of glitter for card making.

 3. Adding dimension with layers